Where to Stay in Hoi An: A Local’s Guide for First-Timers

 I’ve read the experiences of many travelers over the years who’ve called Hoi An a “tourist trap.”

 In Hoi An’s defense, its Old Town is a UNESCO World Heritage Site.
-With that title comes heavy tourism and locals running businesses.
+With that title comes heavy tourism and local businesses.
 This is common across the world.
 Furthermore, the Old Town is not all of Hoi An; not even close.

 While the Old Town area is touristy, this isn’t the only part of Hoi An to explore.
 As soon as you wander outside the Old Town area, Hoi An becomes very local, very fast.
 There are a lot of great areas and experiences to be had outside Old Town.